xbeat/Machine-Learning/README.md

 Introduction to Boolean Algebra

 Boolean algebra is a mathematical system that deals with binary values, True and False, or 1 and 0.
 It provides a set of rules and operations used in computer programming, digital electronics, and other fields.
 In Python, we can leverage boolean algebra to perform logical operations and control the flow of our programs.

+## Understanding Python Namespaces and Scopes

+Understanding Python Namespaces

+Python namespaces represent the mapping between names and objects in memory, functioning as containers that hold variable names, functions, and class definitions.
+They prevent naming conflicts by organizing identifiers into distinct scopes, enabling modular and maintainable code development.

 ## Understanding Pandas Merge Types